-3.7.3 TRD Data Sparsification
+3.7.3.
+TRD data sparsification

-There are 512 tubes in the TRD, each with two 8-bit numbers recording the signal amplitude in a highgain and a (×12 lower) low-gain channel.
+There are 512 tubes in the TRD, each with two 8-bit numbers recording the signal amplitude in a high-gain and a (\times 12 lower) low-gain channel.
 Only signals with sufficiently large amplitudes are recorded onto the onboard flash drive.
-A subset (~10%) of the TRD data is sent through the telemetry downlink to verify data quality during the flight.
-The signals to be recorded are identified by a hardware system which only passes through signals greater than the pedestal mean value plus a fixed number of ADC counts (set at 3 for flight).
+A subset (\sim 10%) of the TRD data is sent through the telemetry downlink to verify data quality during the flight.
+The signals to be recorded are identified by a hardware system, which only passes through signals greater than the pedestal mean value plus a fixed number of ADC counts (set at 3 for flight).
 The pedestals of the TRD are determined every 5 minutes during the flight with a separate pedestal cycle.
-In flight, the pedestal variance in the TRD over that 5 minute period was typically < 1 count.
+In flight, the pedestal variance in the TRD over that 5 minutes period was typically<1 count.

-3.8 Trigger System
+3.8.
+Trigger system

-Two classes of events are of interest for CREAM: high-energy shower events, regardless of the incident particle charge, and events with high-charge incident nuclei, whether or not they interacted and generated a shower in the calorimeter.
+Two classes of events are of interest for CREAM: highenergy shower events, regardless of the incident particle charge, and events with high-charge incident nuclei, whether or not they interacted and generated a shower in the calorimeter.
 The trigger system (Fig. 13), designed to initiate data collection for both is comprised of a Master Trigger, with inputs from the two detector trigger systems, calorimeter trigger and TCD trigger.
-The calorimeter trigger is designed for high energy shower events, while the TCD trigger is designed for high energy shower events, while the TCD trigger is designed for events in which a high-charge nucleus traverses the TCD/TRD.
+The calorimeter trigger is designed for high-energy shower events, while the TCD trigger is designed for events in which a highcharge nucleus traverses the TCD/TRD.